 Powers of the States1

 Powers of the Federal Government2

 The Commerce Clause

-The Fourteenth Amendment
+The Fourteenth Amendment10

 The Tenth Amendment

-Eleventh Amendment and State Sovereign Immunity16
+Eleventh Amendment and State Sovereign Immunity 19

+The Spending Clause

 Conclusion

-Federalism, State Sovereignty and the Constitution: Basis and Limits of Congressional Power
+Federalism, State Sovereignty, and the Constitution: Basis and Limits of Congressional Power

-The ratification of the Constitution was, to a significant extent, a defining of the lines of authority between the state and federal governments.
-Over recent years, the Supreme Court has decided a number of cases which address this historical relationship between the federal government and the states.
-This report discusses state and federal legislative power generally, and focuses on a number of these "federalism" cases.
+The lines of authority between states and the federal government are, to a significant extent, defined by the United States Constitution and relevant case law.
+In recent years, however, the Supreme Court has decided a number of cases that would seem to be a reevaluation of this historical relationship.
+This report discusses state and federal legislative power generally and focuses on a number of these "federalism" cases.
+The report discusses state and federal legislative power generally, and focuses on a number of these "federalism" cases.
 Issues addressed include congressional power under the Commerce Clause and the Fourteenth Amendment; limits on congressional powers, such as the Tenth Amendment; and state sovereign immunity under the Eleventh Amendment.
 The report does not, however, address the much larger federalism issue of when it is appropriate - as opposed to constitutionally permissible - for federal powers to be exercised.